 Advance planning is essential to avoid unexpected and costly transaction delays.
-The financial statements must properly reflect the assets and liabilities being divested because the financial statements and the balance of the due diligence materials provided to interested parties represent the prospective buyer's initial view into the target assets.
+Because the financial statements and the balance of the due diligence materials provided to interested parties represent the prospective buyer's initial view into the target assets, they must properly reflect the assets and liabilities being divested.
 The financial statements must often be created from scratch, and the timeline for any auction of the carve-out assets must accommodate the realistic completion of the financial statements and supporting materials.
 Even a big four accounting firm working with an experienced in-house accounting staff may need more time than expected to complete carve-out financial statements.
 This is due, in part, to the nature of carve-out accounting and the many assumptions regarding attributed costs.

 Inadequate financial statements can result in potential buyers raising serious credibility concerns about the carve-out assets.
-These concerns can decrease the value of the assets in a potential buyer's eyes and take their focus away from the potential synergies and financial upside of the assets.
+These concerns can decrease the value of the assets in a potential buyer's eyes, taking their focus away from the potential synergies and financial upside of the assets.